codingnninja/koras/docs/documentations/utils/stringify.md

 # Stringify utility

-`stringify` is a built-in utility in `koras.jsx` to convert an object or an array of objects to a string in template literals so that it doesn't turn to [object Object]. `stringify` takes a parameter of any data type.
+`stringify` is a built-in utility in `koras.js` to convert an object or an array of objects to a string in template literals so that it doesn't turn to [object Object]. `stringify` takes a parameter of any data type.

 :::warning
 You don't need to use `stringify` because it is used behind the scenes but you may need it to workaround some challenges in some other libraries or frameworks.